Cazeho/FileEncryptor/README.md

 # ![fy](https://user-images.githubusercontent.com/58745332/91772429-29d3b580-ebe5-11ea-9845-7d060c93bf12.png)

+This Project is programming with Python, Javascript and HTML

 Encrypt/Decrypt your files in AES and through an email interface send it with an encrypted RSA public key

 Download the Project ```git clone https://github.com/Cazeho/FileEncryptor.git```